-I am continuing to sort out issues that might help make lace shawls, scarves and garments that require a finite length of time in their actual knitting.
-Punchcard machines are friendlier than electronic ones in terms of picking up pattern after interruptions, and visual cues when correcting mistakes are easier to track and see.
+I am continuing to sort out issues that might help make lace shawls, scarves, and garments that require a finite length of time in their actual knitting.
+Punchcard machines are friendlier than electronic ones in terms of picking up the pattern after interruptions, and visual cues when correcting mistakes are easier to track and see.
 I design knits in a way similar to the way I cook.
-With several sources and ideas in front of me I pick, choose, and “go for it.”
+With several sources and ideas in front of me, I pick, choose, and “go for it.”

 I have created a word document that prints to scale on my printer, converting it to PDF changed the aspect ratio, so I am sharing it in older.doc word format in case others may find it useful.
 The center “picture” is 7.15 inches long, by 4.31 in width, can easily be tweaked if needed for the individual printer: numbered card

 While drafting a new post revisiting graph papers and more on 4/21/18 I created a new document, save as pdf, that presently prints to scale for me scale card extra2